mudita/MuditaOS/README.md

 The [MuditaOS changelog](./changelog.md) is regularly updated by the core development team.

 ## License
-MuditaOS is licensed on [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/).
+MuditaOS is licensed under [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/).